adelefelicia/gap-penalty-comparator/README.md

   - BLOSUM62 matrix for protein alignments.
   - Identity scoring for protein and gene alignments.
 - **Interactive Visualization**: Displays alignment matrices with alignment scores and arrows showing backtracking logic, as well as highlighted alignment paths.
-- **Gap information**: Shows the number of gaps and average length of gaps for each gap penalty.
+- **Gap statistics**: Shows the number of gaps and average length of gaps for each gap penalty.

 ## Getting started